Diffeological Principal Bundles and Principal Infinity Bundles: Diffeological Spaces as Concrete Sheaves

+\begin{Rem} Weaker, but somewhat similar results to Theorem \ref{th diff cocycle theorem} have been proven in \cite{watts2014diffeological} and \cite{ahmadi2023diffeological}.
+But notice in these papers that the correspondence was only proven on the level of isomorphism classes, with different notions of diffeological \v{C}ech cohomology, and they only establish a bijection of sets.
+We say more about the other notions of diffeological \v{C}ech cohomology in the literature in Section \ref{section diffeological cech cohomologies}. \end{Rem}

-\subsection{Diffeological Spaces as Concrete Sheaves}
+\section{Diffeological Spaces as Concrete Sheaves}

-A major development in the theory of diffeological spaces was made in \cite{baez2009convenient}, which showed that the category of diffeological spaces can be identified with a full subcategory of the category of sheaves on a site $\cat{Cart}$.
-Here we recall this theorem and its setup.
+A major development in the theory of diffeological spaces was made in \cite{baez2009convenient}, which showed that the category of diffeological spaces is equivalent to the category of concrete sheaves on the site of open subsets of cartesian spaces.
+Here we introduce the theory necessary to understand this result, and to prepare the ground for Section \ref{section smooth higher stacks}.
+In Appendix \ref{section comparison of site structures}, we will show that the category of concrete sheaves on several various sites of interest are equivalent, giving a justification for Definition \ref{def diffeological space}.
+Nothing in this section is new, but it may be helpful to those less familiar with topos theory.